fossabot/operator-3/README.md

 ## Getting Started

+First, you  must clone this repository _with submodules_.
+This can be accomplished with `--recurse-submodules` added to your `git clone`, or if you already cloned the repository, pull them down recursively after the fact with `git submodule update --init --recursive`.

-Make sure you have fetched all necessary dependencies:
+Now make sure you have fetched all necessary dependencies:
 ```bash
 ./scripts/bootstrap # checks that you have the latest dependencies for the cue evaluation of manifests.
 ```